 In a healthcare environment, the likelihood exists that some of the population would be more vulnerable to scalding (physical) hazards and more susceptible to infection, so these areas must be given careful consideration.

-Other specialist uses of water should be identified and assessed, such as paint spray booths, quench tanks, water used for commercial purposes, e.g. spray irrigation, water features, recreational uses (including fountains, aquatic play areas, whirlpool baths, hot tubs), and water used for diagnosis and treatment of patients, e.g. washer-disinfectors, bedpan washers, and sensory tubes.
+Other specialist uses of water should be identified and assessed, such as paint spray booths, quench tanks, water used for commercial purposes, e.g. spray irrigation, water features, recreational uses (including water fountains, aquatic play areas, whirlpool baths, hot tubs), and water used for diagnosis and treatment of patients, e.g. washer-disinfectors, bedpan washers, and sensory tubes.

 Conclusion.